A rare copper arrowhead was discovered in the melting Yukon ice.

 "While we were there we thought we would look around and within five minutes Chris found this massive barbed antler point sticking out of the ice patch."

-The arrow fragment, including the barbed antler shaft and copper arrowhead, is around eleven inches long.
+The arrow fragment, including the barbed antler shaft and copper hunting arrow point, is around eleven inches long.
 Hare indicated that it is one of the earliest examples of bow and arrow technology ever found in the Yukon.
 Radiocarbon dating puts the arrow at 936 years old.

 "The advantage of the ice patch project is that most of what we're finding has an organic element that lets us radiocarbon date it," Hare said.
 "We will never find things like this in a lowland setting.
 The arrow is only preserved because it has been locked in the ice for basically 1,000 years."